-- 2.1.1 Have in place the organizational, operational, managerial, and administrative systems capable of fulfilling all contract requirements. - 2.1.2 At a minimum, operate Monday through Friday, 8am to 6pm ET excluding state holidays. - 2.1.3 Not employ or contract with any individual who has been debarred, suspended or otherwise lawfully prohibited from participating in any public procurement activity or from participating in non-procurement activities under regulations issued under Executive Order No. 12549 or under guidelines implementing Executive Order 12549 (42 CFR §§ 438.610 (a) & (b); 1001.1901(b); 1003.102(a)(2)). - 2.1.4 Be obligated to screen all employees and Subcontractors to determine whether any of them have been excluded from participation in any state or federal health care programs. - 2.1.5 Ensure all staff, Providers and Subcontractors have appropriate training, education, experience, liability coverage and orientation to fulfill the requirements of their positions. - 2.1.6 Employ sufficient personnel, of appropriate education, training, experience, and/or licensure to ensure that the requirements set forth in this contract are met in a timely fashion. - 2.1.7 Maintain compliance with contractual obligations.
-If noncompliance exists, the Department may employ additional monitoring and regulatory action including, but not limited to, requiring the CONTRACTOR to hire additional staff.
-Nothing in this section should be construed as to prevent the Department from implementing any liquidated damages, sanctions, and/or termination of this contract, as specified in this contract, in the event of CONTRACTOR noncompliance.
-If, at any point, the CONTRACTOR fails to maintain compliance with contractual obligations, the Department reserves the right to enact any or all corrective measures defined in this contract.
-(42 CFR § 438.702(b)) - 2.1.8 Be responsible for costs associated with on-site audits or other oversight activities that result when functions are located outside of the State of South Carolina.
+- 2.1.1 Have in place the organizational, operational, managerial, and administrative systems capable of fulfilling all Contract requirements. - 2.1.2 At a minimum, operate Monday through Friday, 8am to 6pm ET excluding state holidays. - 2.1.3 Not employ or contract with any individual who has been debarred, suspended or otherwise lawfully prohibited from participating in any public procurement activity or from participating in non-procurement activities under regulations issued under Executive Order No. 12549 or under guidelines implementing Executive Order 12549 (42 CFR 438.610 (a) & (b); 42 CFR 1001.1901(b); 42 CFR 1003.102(a)(2)). - 2.1.4 Be obligated to screen all employees and Subcontractors to determine whether any of them have been excluded from participation in any state or federal health care programs, using the same process as for Providers as outlined in Section 11 of this Contract. - 2.1.5 Ensure all staff, Providers and Subcontractors have appropriate training, education, experience, liability coverage, and orientation to fulfill the requirements of their positions. - 2.1.6 Employ sufficient personnel, of appropriate education, training, experience, and/or licensure to ensure that the requirements set forth in this Contract are met in an accurate and timely fashion. - 2.1.7 Maintain compliance with contractual obligations.
+If noncompliance exists, the Department may employ additional monitoring and regulatory action including, but not limited to, requiring the Contractor to hire additional staff.
+Nothing in this section should be construed to prevent the Department from availing itself of any other remedies specified in this Contract, including liquidated damages, sanctions, and/or termination.
+If, at any point, the Contractor fails to maintain compliance with its contractual obligations, the Department reserves the right to enact any or all corrective measures defined in this Contract.
+(See 42 CFR 438.702(b) (2024, as amended) - 2.1.8 Be responsible for costs associated with on-site audits or other oversight activities that result when functions are located outside of the State of South Carolina.

-- 2.1.9 Limit an individual staff member that is not identified as Full-Time Employee (FTE) to occupying a maximum of two (2) Key Personnel or Additional Staffing positions.
-Changes to this provision require prior approval from the Department. - 2.1.9.1 Submit to the Department on annual basis and upon request by the Department, a current organizational chart depicting all functions including mandatory functions, number of employees in each functional department and key managers responsible for the functions. - 2.1.9.2 Document, for each Key Personnel position, the portion of time allocated to each Medicaid contract as well as all other lines of business. - 2.2 Staffing Requirements
+- 2.1.9 Limit an individual staff member that is not identified as Full-Time Equivalent (FTE) employee to occupying a maximum of two (2) Key Personnel or Additional Staffing positions.
+Changes to this provision require prior approval from the Department. - 2.1.9.1 The Contractor shall submit to the Department on an annual basis and upon request by the Department, a current organizational chart depicting all functions including mandatory functions, number of employees in each functional department, and key managers responsible for the functions. - 2.1.9.2 The Contractor shall document, for each Key Personnel position, the portion of time allocated to each Medicaid contract as well as all other lines of business.

+2.2 Staffing Requirements

-The CONTRACTOR's staff shall include, but is in no way limited to, the positions identified in this Section.
+The Contractor's staff shall include, at a minimum, the positions identified in this Section.